Openness about Policy Violations

 The RIPE NCC accepts reports about Internet number resource registrations such as violation of RIPE Policies and RIPE NCC Procedures, provision of untruthful information to the RIPE NCC, bankruptcy, liquidation or insolvency of resource holders and incorrect contact information in the RIPE Database.

-The RIPE NCC will handle all such reports and publish statistics about such reports publicly.
+The RIPE NCC will handle all such reports and update the state accordingly.

 - 'new': Submitted but not being investigated yet